Setting the tone:

 The changing context of Clinical Psychology:

 - We aim to place emphasis on prevention and community-oriented approaches

 - We wish to give our trainees some idea of the importance of 'context' for each client - an awareness that the client operates in relation to their family, work or school colleagues, social group etc.

 - The programme seeks to work beyond NHS policy, to also address health and social care policy, in recognition of the wider role of clinical psychologists in NHS and non-NHS settings.
 It is understood that graduates are to be exposed to these roles gradually and over time in order to develop the competencies, particularly of leadership and influencing which go with them.

 - In taking on board the relationship between clinical psychology and the wider health / social policy agenda we intend to increase trainee awareness while also making sure that the vision does not outstrip the reality of employment opportunities (i.e., that the changes foreseen within the programme do not move too far ahead of changes in the workplace).

 Improving the programme:

-- We have a commitment to promoting equality and diversity and we encourage trainees' and teachers' exploration around issues of diversity and difference.
+- We have a commitment to promoting equality, inclusivity and social justice and we encourage trainees' and teachers' exploration of these issues.

-- We have a commitment to building a genuine partnership between service users and those involved in the programme.
+- We have a commitment to building a genuine partnership between members of the public and those involved with the programme.
+It is recognised that there are service users and carers in both these groups.

 - We have a commitment to evaluating the quality of training.

 - We seek to highlight the importance of continual review and improvement of the programme and, similarly, to encourage trainees and graduates to continually reflect on and improve their practice.